-HomeBlogNewsE-Invoicing in Australia: Where We Stand Today
+HomeBlogNewsPeppol e-Invoicing in Australia: Where We Stand Today

-E-Invoicing in Australia: Where We Stand Today
+Peppol e-Invoicing in Australia: Where We Stand Today

 The Role of Peppol Network and Its Impact on Businesses

-Australia is on the path to revolutionizing its invoicing processes through the adoption of e-invoicing.
+Australia is on the path to revolutionizing its invoicing processes through the adoption of e-Invoicing.
 While the Australian Taxation Office (ATO) has been promoting the Peppol network for several years, recent initiatives aim to further enhance the efficiency and transparency of both B2G (Business-to-Government) and B2B (Business-to-Business) transactions.
 Here’s a detailed look at what the current and upcoming changes entail, and how businesses can prepare for the transition.

-What the Law Says
+What the Law Says About E-Invoicing in Australia

-B2G E-Invoicing
+B2G e-Invoicing

-Although there is no official mandate for B2G e-invoicing, the ATO has been actively encouraging public entities to transition to electronic invoicing using the Peppol network.
+Although there is no official mandate for B2G e-Invoicing in Australia, the ATO has been actively encouraging public entities to transition to electronic invoicing using the Peppol network.
 Many public administrations in New South Wales, South Australia, and all Commonwealth agencies already accept e-invoices in the Peppol BIS 3.0 format.
 The upgrade to the Peppol INTernational (PINT) A-NZ format is set for May 15, 2025, to align with global standards.

 • Paper-based invoices